gregmsanderson/fly-live-beats/docs/2-fly-io-deploy-it.md

 Postgres cluster its-name created
 ```

-It should only take a few seconds to create then a further few seconds for the healthchecks to pass.
+It should only take a few seconds to create then a further few seconds for the health checks to pass.

 Assuming all is well you should be shown the credentials to connect to it.
 Make a note of those as you will only be shown them once.
 You could now [connect to that](https://fly.io/docs/postgres/connecting/connecting-with-flyctl/) and create the database yourself.
 However I'll let Fly.io create that in a moment.